raphaelmayer/Voting-App/README.md

 # Voting App

-A NodeJS App that allows users to view polls, create polls, and vote on them.
+A React App that allows users to view polls, create polls, and vote on them.

-The app uses React for the front-end, express on the back-end, MongoDB for the database, and Facebook's SDK for authentication.
+The app uses React.js on the front-end, Express.js on the back-end, MongoDB for the database, and Facebook's SDK for authentication.

 You can view the live demo here: tbd